-The latest sales tax numbers are in for the City of Guthrie and the City continues to see increased numbers.
+The new fiscal year is underway and the first sales tax numbers are in for the City of Guthrie.